Inter's Barella to undergo knee surgery

+Inter midfielder Nicolo Barella will undergo surgery to remove a fragment of cartilage in his knee, the Serie A club have confirmed.

-Barella was withdrawn on the stroke of half-time in Sunday's (AEDT) 3-0 win over Torino and visibly indicated his pain to medical staff.
+Barella was withdrawn on the stroke of half-time in Saturday's 3-0 win over Torino and visibly indicated his pain to medical staff.

 Speaking after the game, Inter boss Antonio Conte said: "I really hope Barella doesn't have anything particularly serious.